 The New York Times and The New Yorker’s Instagram stories repurpose in-depth textual content into visual stories that are easily consumed on Instagram.
 Both these publications use clickable action to build a bridge of engagement across digital channels, where an audience can explore a story in snippets and in-depth.

 Perhaps what’s important to take away is how platforms inform content type.
 Social media marketing presents limitless opportunities to educate users about your products and services in an easy-to-understand format.
-In short, engaging visual content marketing boosts attention and retention.
+In short, visual content engagement marketing increases attention and retention.

 A featured snippet is a highlighted excerpt of text that appears at the top of a Google search results page in ‘Position 0’.
 It provides quick answers to search queries and is pulled from pages indexed by Google.
 The most common types of featured snippets are lists, steps, tables, and definitions.

 According to marketing software SEMrush, featured snippets place websites at the top of SERPs, making them much more clickable.
-Their prominence in Google is an indicator of brand authority, which bodes well from a search engine and user perspective.
+Their visibility on Google is an indicator of brand authority, which bodes well in terms of search algorithms and users.